millimelon/TESC-Farm-Intern25/README.md

     in case solar power ever falls short.
 -   **12v Waterproof Relay:** A switch to toggle the 12v power supply, controlled by the Raspberry Pi.
+-   **RJ12 to DB9 Adapter:** Allows the solar charge controller to be connected to the RS232 adapter.

 ## Sensors